 Austria proposes to turn the current ad-hoc Working Group for Action 1 into one that is responsible for monitoring the overall progress of the Action Plan, not only of Action 1.

+Austrian suggested amendments 14.5.2020

-Annex I – Draft Mandate of the Ad hoc Working Group on Action 1 of the ERAvsCorona Actionplan
+Annex I – Draft Mandate of the Ad hoc Working Group on the ERAvsCorona Actionplan

 [Comment from Austria: The mandate of the Ad-hoc working group as described in this document, even without our suggested amendments, clearly goes beyond Action 1 and in fact encompasses all actions of the action plan.
 “It will look at the complete vaccine, treatment and testing pipelines from research to deployment”